csvetter/neurominer_manual/docs/knownissues.md

 (knownissues)=
 # Known Issues

+- App Designer doesn't work with MATlAB older than R2021b

+- Python connection only works with more recent Matlab

 <!-- NeuroMiner is currently undergoing testing and there are a number of
 known issues that require further work.
 These are the following.